-When crossing over the U.S.-Canadian border on the Alaska Highway, these parks offer welcome respite from the road.
+When crossing over the U.S.-Canadian border on the Alaska Highway, these state recreation sites offer welcome respite from the road.

 Located only 92 miles west of the Canada border, Tok serves as the gateway to Alaska for travelers driving the Alaska Highway.
 The community is often the first Alaska town travelers stop at after that lengthy drive along the Alaska Highway and gives them their first opportunity to explore the Alaska Range.
 Tok is a 3.5 hour drive from Fairbanks and 6 hour drive from Anchorage.

 Surrounding Tok are three state recreation sites where travelers can enjoy camping, picnicking, fishing, and wildlife viewing.
 Migrating sandhill cranes and a growing resident population of trumpeter swans are especially popular among bird enthusiasts.
 Moose can often be seen grazing in the area.
 Animals are most active around sunrise and sunset.